ampl/ampl.github.io/docs/source/solvers/cbc/options.md

 tech:outlev (outlev)
       0*-4: Whether to write log lines (chatter) to stdout and to file.

-tech:timing (timing)
+tech:timing (timing, tech:reporttimes, reporttimes)
-      0*/1: Whether to display timings for the run.
+      0*/1/2: Whether to print and return timings for the run, all times are wall times.
+If set to 1, return the solution times in the problem suffixes 'time_solver', 'time_setup' and 'time', 'time'=
+      time_solver+time_setup+time_output is a measure of the total time spent in the solver driver.
+If set to 2, return more granular times, including 'time_read', 'time_conversion' and 'time_output'.

 tech:version (version)
       Single-word phrase: report version details before solving the problem.